 Recently a Peeriosity iPollingTM question was created by a senior Shared Services leader at a Peeriosity member company to better understand the approach member companies are planning regarding communicating a post-pandemic work plan to employees, and whether or not the plan includes a formal Flexible Work Arrangement policy or agreement.

-While only 32% of Peeriosity member companies have developed and communicated a plan, it’s interesting to note that none of plans that have been communicated so far will require all employees to return to the office full time.
-20% indicated that their communicated plan includes options for hybrid work only with no options for employees to be full time remote, and an additional 12% have plans that include both full time remote and hybrid options.
+While only 32% of Peeriosity member companies have developed and communicated a plan, it’s interesting to note that none of the plans that have been communicated so far will require all employees to return to the office full time.
+20% indicated that their communicated plan includes options for hybrid work only with no options for employees to be full-time remote, and an additional 12% have plans that include both full-time remote and hybrid options.
 Finally, another 12% have plans that have been developed but have not yet been communicated, and the balance of 56% have not yet finalized plans.

 Here are some of the comments from responding companies: